 Traditionally served in a tall milkshake cup, halo-halo is a shaved ice dessert layered with a variety of sweet toppings.
 Once assembled, evaporated milk is poured over the top before everything is mixed together.

-Its name literally means ‘mix-mix’, which is very apt considering that, firstly, all the ingredients are mixed together, and two, there are a wide range of textures and flavors to enjoy within this refreshing dessert.
+Its name literally means ‘mix-mix,’ which is very apt considering that, firstly, all the ingredients are mixed together, and two, there is a wide range of textures and flavors to enjoy within this refreshing dessert.

 From ube ice cream to leche flan, sweetened red beans, coconut gel, and pinipig (toasted popped rice), the flavor combinations are endless.